dvirtz/modern-cpp/slides/06_smart_pointers/smart_pointers.md

 <!-- .element: data-id="code" style="font-size: 0.35em" -->

-Note: what if work is destoryed before the pool?
+Note: what if work is destroyed before the pool?

 <div class="footnote">